Skip to main navigation Skip to main content Skip to page footer

 Funding: CIVIS

-Entities: National and Kapodistrian University of Athens, Universidad Autónoma de Madrid, University of Tübingen and the University of Glasgow
+Partners: National and Kapodistrian University of Athens, Universidad Autónoma de Madrid, University of Tübingen and the University of Glasgow

 2020-2022

-Title: Kolokotronis Memoirs: An interactive theatrical documentary
+Title: Memoirs of Kolokotronis: An interactive theatrical documentary

-Funding: ELIDEK "200 Years since the Greek Revolution"
+Funding: H.F.R.I.
+(ELIDEK) '200 Years since the Greek Revolution'

 NKUA Research Team: Orestis Karamanlis, George Dedousis, Klio Fanouraki, Kaiti Diamantakou

-External Collaborators: Marianna Lampiri, Giannis Stratakis, Ifigenia Spiliotopoulou.
+External Collaborators: Marianna Lampiri, Giannis Stratakis, Ifigenia Spiliotopoulou

 Entities: Laboratory of Music Acoustics and Technology